Amber Rose Reveals New Hair In Latest Instagram Video

-The reality TV queen took to Instagram over the weekend to reveal brand new hairstyle in an IG post and we’re loving this new look on the media personality!
-In her multi photo post, Rose shared a photo set of herself after she traded n her signature blonde, bald haircut for long, wavy blonde tresses.
+The reality TV queen took to Instagram over the weekend to reveal a brand new hairstyle and we’re loving this new look on the media personality!
+In her multi photo post, Rose shared a photo set of herself after she traded in her signature short blonde haircut for long, wavy blonde tresses.
 She rocked the style with a slight middle part to let the locs frame both sides of her face.
-She wore the look out and about in NYC while rocking a tight, curve hugging colorful dress and blinged out jewelry around her neck and for her earrings.
+She wore the look out and about in NYC while rocking a tight, curve hugging colorful dress and blinged out jewelry around her neck and earrings.

-As for her shoes, she complimented the look with clear pointed toe heels and modeled the look to perfection for her millions of Instagram followers.
+As for her shoes, she complemented the look with clear pointed toe heels and modeled the look to perfection for her millions of Instagram followers.

 “Had a Blast in NYC 🌹” she captioned the look.
 Check it out below.

-Amber’s fans were loving this new look and flooded her comment section with a plethora of heart eye and fire emojis to show their stamps of approval!
+Rose’s fans were loving this new look and flooded her comments section with a plethora of heart eye and fire emojis to show their stamps of approval!

-Beauties, what do you think about Amber’s new hair?
+Beauties, what do you think about Rose’s new hair?
 Did she nail it?

 RELATED STORIES: